Arthroscopy of the TMJ

-After this, Dr. Kalant can diagnose problems such as torn cartilage and damage to the surface of the joint itself.
-He may be able to treat some problems using surgical instruments or by washing out the joint (arthrocentesis), without making a more significant cut.
+After this, our doctors may be able to diagnose problems such as torn cartilage or damage to the surface of the joint itself.
+They may be able to treat some problems using surgical instruments or by washing out the joint (arthrocentesis), without making a more significant cut.

 What are the benefits of surgery?

 The goal is to locate what is going on in the TM-Joint.
 Many of the problems can be treated at the same time as the arthroscopy.

 Are There Alternatives to Surgery?